ArthurBeznik/42_codam_Born2beRoot/README.md

 > - The TTY mode has to be enabled for security reasons.
 > - For security reasons the paths that can be used by `sudo` must be restricted.
 Example: `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin`
 - **During eval:**
-  - `sudo` properly installed.
+  - Check that the "sudo" program is properly installed on the virtual machine.
-  - assign new user to the `sudo` group.
+  - Show assigning new user to the "sudo" group.
-  - explain value and operation of `sudo` using examples of your choice.
+  - The subject imposes strict rules for sudo.
+First explain the value and operation of sudo using examples.
-  - verify that `/var/log/sudo/` folder exists and has at least one file.
+  - Show the implementation of the rules imposed by the subject.
-    - check the contents of the files in this folder.
+  - Verify that the "/var/log/sudo/" folder exists and has at least one file.
-    - should see a history of commands used with `sudo`.
+    - Check the contents of the files in this folder, You should see a history of the commands used with sudo.
-  - run command via `sudo` and see if the files in `/var/log/sudo/` folder have been updated.
+  - Run a command via sudo.
+See if the file(s) in the "/var/log/sudo/" folder have been updated.
 ### [sudo installation & configuration](sudo/README.md#section)
 ---